 A Phased Approach for Connecting Latah County

-The Latah County Broadband Coalition is preparing a multi-million-dollar grant application to address internet infrastructure and availability throughout the County.
+The Latah County Broadband Coalition has prepared a multi-million-dollar grant application to address internet infrastructure and availability throughout the County.
 To further demonstrate the need and support for improving broadband in Latah County, we are requesting additional community input.

 The Coalition aims to build a dark fiber network along identified major gaps where there is no fiber optic cable infrastructure.
 This involves constructing conduit pathways along public rights-of-way filled with multiple strands of fiber optic cables.
 These pathways – much like highways and roads – would form the baseline infrastructure needed to enable private providers to serve last-mile locations at speeds that exceed what’s available today.